 Main points:

 Length of manuscript.
 We share the impression that that the manuscript is long, and that this will have a somewhat limiting effect on its impact.
 At the same time, like the reviewer, we don’t see any major ways to further cut the content.
-(We found one paragraph in the method part of Section 4 that seemed an unnecessary aside and we have removed it.)
+(We found one paragraph in the method part of Section 4 that seemed an unnecessary aside and we have removed it.
+We have also edited it through to minimize redundancies and to increase readability.)
 We had the manuscript read by about 20 people at this point.
-Our general impression at this point is that anything that can be cut from the perspective of one reader, causes misunderstandings for another reader with a different background.
+Our general impression is that anything that can be cut from the perspective of one reader, causes misunderstandings for another reader with a different background.
 We thus have not made any major cuts.
 Instead, we hope to give this manuscript its due impact through a series of follow-up studies (several of which are already in preparation) that demonstrate the advantages of the ASP framework.

 Removal of animations from journal article.
 Both reviewers asked for this.
 Additionally we have set the animations to stop at the end of each loop, as suggested by R3.